lachrist/estree-sentry-2/README.md

-[estree](https://github.com/estree/estree) and its typescript type definition [@types/estree](https://www.npmjs.com/package/@types/estree) are great but many valid `estree.Program` are nonsensical.
-Hence, consumers of `estree` nodes do not benefit from the typescript type system as much as they could.
-For instance, non-computed key of `MemberExpression` should only be `Identifier` or `PrivateIdentifier`, but it can actually be any `Expression`.
-So, we have to add the ugly type assertion `as Identifier` below:
+[estree](https://github.com/estree/estree) and its typescript type definition [@types/estree](https://www.npmjs.com/package/@types/estree) are great but many valid `estree.Program` are nonsensical and consumers do not benefit from the typescript type system as much as they could.
+For instance, the key of a non-computed member expression should only be an identifier or a private identifier, but it can be an arbitrary expression.
+This forces consumers to add ugly type assertions such as the `as Identifier` below:

 ```typescript
 import { Identifier, MemberExpression } from "estree";